aveao/AveBot/README.md

 # THIS INFO IS OUT OF DATE FOR THIS BRANCH
-AveBot v3 will use discord.py rewrite and make use of COGS, however, it's not working yet, so the setup stuff etc are outdated.
-However, they'll be updated when v3 is stable.
+**AveBot v3 will use discord.py rewrite and make use of COGS, however, it's not working yet, so the setup stuff etc are outdated.
+However, they'll be updated when v3 is stable.**

 ---

-Thanks to Discord ToS, I am required to tell you that AveBot DOES log messages that start with AveBot's prefix (`ab!`), and you shouldn't add it to your server or use it if you don't agree with that.
+Due to Discord Developer ToS, I am required to tell you that AveBot DOES log messages that start with AveBot's prefix (`ab!`), and you shouldn't add it to your server or use it if you don't agree with that.

 Invite link: https://discordapp.com/oauth2/authorize?client_id=305708836361207810&scope=bot